attilam/cheatsheets/blender.md

   - duplicate addons: start blender in terminal, open the Addons panel, it'll show the paths
   - missing addons: uncheck addon, save user prefs to make it disappear

+- Unlit ("Fullbright") material in Cycles
+  - Create an Emission shader
+  - Set its Strength to be controlled by "Is Camera Ray" of a Light Path node

 ## Addons

 - Blender Cloud (for sync)